programmersRuleTheWorld/indeedBot/README.md

+# Due to personal reasons, this project has been abandoned by its original maintainer.
+I hope that someone else takes this and makes something great.
+Never, ever give up in life.
+God bless you. - Robbie :)

 # Welcome to indeedBot!

 Are you tired of your time not being respected by employers, recruiters or headhunters?
 We sure are, so, after looking for a job application bot for Indeed and only finding broken ones, we made our own.